 9. I would recommend rephrasing your conclusion that CMAQ does an “adequate” job

-near the sources; that is a judgement call with which some may disagree.
+near the sources; that is a judgment call with which some may disagree.
 A safer

 statement would be to give a percent difference between model and reality.

 Author response: We agree with the referee statement and have modified our conclusions and also clarified the sentence in response to reviewer 3.
-We no longer give a ‘judgement call’ between model and reality, but simply state the fact that the model and observations tend to be closer near the source regions than away from those regions:
+We no longer give a ‘judgment call’ between model and reality, but simply state the fact that the model and observations tend to be closer near the source regions than away from those regions:

 New text: “CMAQ model-derived estimates of ozone concentrations agree better with observations during (1) the daytime than the nighttime and (2) near major precursor emission source regions in the southeast quadrant of the basin than further away from those source regions (Fig. 14).”